TabbyML/tabby/README.md

 ### What is the difference between `intra_threads` and `inter_threads`?

-* `intra_threads` is the number of OpenMP threads that is used per translation: increase this value to decrease the latency of CPU translations.
+* `intra_threads` is the number of OpenMP threads that is used per batch: increase this value to decrease the latency on CPU.
-* `inter_threads` is the maximum number of translations executed in parallel: increase this value to increase the throughput.
+* `inter_threads` is the maximum number of batches executed in parallel: increase this value to increase the throughput.
 Even though the model data are shared, this execution mode will increase the memory usage as some internal buffers are duplicated for thread safety.

 The total number of computing threads launched by the process is `inter_threads * intra_threads`.

-On GPU, translations executed in parallel are using separate CUDA streams.
-Depending on the workload and GPU specifications this may or may not improve the translation throughput.
-For better parallelism on GPU, consider running the translation on multiple GPUs.
+On GPU, batches processed in parallel are using separate CUDA streams.
+Depending on the workload and GPU specifications this may or may not improve the global throughput.
+For better parallelism on GPU, consider using multiple GPUs.
 See the option `device_index` that accepts multiple device IDs.

 ### Do you provide a translation server?